rodolfoba/cargotracker-quarkus/README.md

 ## Exploring the Code

-As mentioned earlier, the real point of the application is demonstrating how to create well architected, effective Jakarta EE applications.
+As mentioned earlier, the real point of the application is demonstrating how to create well architected, effective Quarkus applications.
 To that end, once you have gotten some familiarity with the application functionality the next thing to do is to dig right into the code.